pelson/pelson.github.io/content/field_notes/xkcd_font_pt3.md

 In this edition, I merged the few remaining strokes together to produce the finished glyphs, and classified each of the glyphs with associated characters (mostly unicode).
 I then saved these rasters out to a semantic filename in the PPM format.
-Next up, convert the rasters to vector SVGs so that we can import them into our font tool programatically.
+Next up, convert the rasters to vector SVGs so that we can import them into our font tool programmatically.

 *The next article in this series is*: **[Converting PPM to SVG, and creating a font with FontForge]({filename}/field_notes/xkcd_font_pt4.md)**.